Mikey Welsh: Art career

 Welsh's artwork is featured on a Burton snowboard, in a line of snowboards titled "The Farm".
 He designed and painted the album cover for Twin Berlin's debut album.

 Death

 On September 26, 2011, Welsh wrote on Twitter: "dreamt i died in chicago next weekend (heart attack in my sleep). need to write my will today."
-On October 8, 2011, Welsh was found dead in a Chicago hotel room from a suspected heroin overdose, leading to a heart attack.
+On October 8, 2011, Welsh was found dead in a Chicago hotel room from a suspected heroin overdose.
 His death was not formally declared a suicide, despite his prior attempt by the same method.